bia3334/FIT3143-Parallel-Computing/Lab2/Lab2_Report.md

 #### 4.1.1 Speed-up Analysis
 **Q: What is the speed-up?
 Is it reasonable?**

-The POSIX Threads implementation shows **negative speed-up** across all configurations:
+The POSIX Threads implementation shows **negative speed-up** across all configurations with n=10,000,000:
-- 4 threads: 0.62x (38% slower)
+- 4 threads: 0.84x (16% slower)
-- 8 threads: 0.65x (35% slower)
+- 8 threads: 0.78x (22% slower)
-- 16 threads: 0.45x (55% slower)
+- 16 threads: 0.50x (50% slower)

-**This is not reasonable** and indicates fundamental implementation issues.
+**This is still not reasonable** but shows **significant improvement** with larger datasets.
+The overhead is becoming less dominant as computational work increases.

 #### 4.1.2 Scalability Analysis
 **Q: How does speed-up change when increasing/decreasing threads?**